-A default object ordering is determined automatically after interpreting objects (step 2 of 3 step conversion process).
+A default object ordering is determined automatically after punching a design .
 During this step, Digitizing Assistant will try to produce a reasonable ordering taking into consideration which objects touch each other as well as each object's stitch type and their relative locations.
 However, it is certainly possible that this ordering is not optimal or that the system may have made some "mistakes" in determining object ordering.
-In this case, there are several ways a user may easily override the chosen object ordering depending on how much reordering is necessary.
-The best time for the user to re-order objects (if necessary) is after step 2 - interpret objects.
-If the user attempts to re-order prior to this step, the changes will be over-ridden by the automatic default ordering computed in step 2.
-After step 3 (simulate stitching), the user may still re-order objects, but the simulate stitching button will then need to be re-pressed to regenerate the embroidery data in the newly chosen order.
-Thus, the user may re-order objects any time after step 2 or 3.
+In this case, there are several ways a user may easily override the chosen object ordering depending on how much re-ordering is necessary.